Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/04_eyes/index.en.md

   <tr>
     <td>
       <p>Unlike the original Fang and Claw mechanic from Nidhogg EX, the Right
-      (blue) Eye will not recover HP from a tank getting autoattacked.</p>
+      (blue) Eye will not recover HP from a tank with a blue tether getting autoattacked.</p>
     </td>
   </tr>
 </table>
 </details>

 <details markdown=block>
 <summary>
   <b>[Clawbound/Fangbound]</b> Do mitigations affect the amount of damage taken